isDisplayed, isSelected, isEnabled in Selenium

 Where to use getAttribute() method?

-Below is an example on how getAttribute() method can be used.
+Below is an example of how the getAttribute() method can be used.

 import org.openqa.selenium.By;